ben-on-code/myCS50/README.md

 # myCS50
-This is just a simple repository to keep track of my process doing the CS50 course.
+This is a simple repository to keep track of my process doing the CS50 course.